Making a positive impact with drones

 DroneTeam Twente is a University of Twente student team developing humanitarian aid delivery drones.
 Our mission is to innovate and accelerate the drone industry.
 Currently, we have won three prizes at the annual iMechE UAS Challenge.

-Our drone Thunderbird is a high-range, low-cost drone developed for autonomous aid delivery.
+Our drone Thunderbird is a high-range, low-cost drone developed for delivering aid in rural areas.

 July 9, 2022